-This week on Recruiter Fuel, A special Halloween episode of Recruiter Fuel all about..."Ghosting" The terms “Ghosting,” “Catfishing,” and “No Show” are mostly used in the dating world.
-However, these types of behaviors have become typical in recruiting situations as well, due to the candidate-driven nature of today’s hiring market.
+This week on Recruiter Fuel, A special Halloween episode of Recruiter Fuel all about..."ghosting."
+The terms “ghosting,” “catfishing,” and “no show” are mostly used in the dating world.
+However, these types of behaviors have become typical in recruiting situations lately due to the candidate-driven nature of today’s hiring market.

-Ghosting is defined as the practice of ending a personal relationship with someone by suddenly withdrawing all communication without any explanation.
+Ghosting is defined as ending a personal relationship with someone by suddenly withdrawing all communication without any explanation.

-While this ghosting practice that has become more and more prevalent is concerning and shouldn’t be accepted, recruiters and HR professionals should also consider some context for its rise in popularity.
+While this practice that has become more and more prevalent is concerning and unacceptable, recruiters and HR professionals should also consider some context for its rise.
 A candidate-driven market means that candidates can be more selective about the interviews and offers they take.
-Candidates are getting more offers and they may have received a more attractive offer to interview in the interim between your correspondence.
+Candidates are getting more and more offers and so they may have received a more attractive offer to interview in the interim between your correspondence.

 •What percentage of candidates do you expect to actually show up for interviews given the trend in ghosting?

 •Where do you see the most ghosting happening?
 First Interview?
 After the offer?
 On day one when they are supposed to show up?